ArcGIS Blog

 What is the same between the two workflows?

 There are many similarities between the two workflows.
-Fundamentally, both workflows compare sites using variables, set a benchmark, and visualize it on the map and in the Results pane.
+Fundamentally, both workflows compare sites using variables, allow you to set a benchmark, and visualize the comparison on the map and in the Results pane.

 Geographic data is the lifeblood of Business Analyst.
-The benchmark comparisons workflow allows you to explore the data to your heart’s content by choosing as many variables as you want, comparing them across up to 5,000 sites (or 1,000 features already on the map).
+The benchmark comparisons workflow allows you to explore the data to your heart’s content by choosing as many variables as you want.
+In Business Analyst Web App, you can compare up to 10,000 sites.

 The experience of selecting variables is nearly identical between Business Analyst Web App and Business Analyst Pro.
 Both applications use the data browser (Web App / Pro) for adding variables to the comparison, the only difference being how you get there.